gbv/jskos-server/README.md

 rs.initiate({ _id: "rs0", members: [{ _id: 0, host: "localhost:27017" }] });
 ```

-If the replica set is initialized, JSKOS Server will detect it at startup (the `replSetGetStatus` command is retried up to `changesApi.rsMaxRetries` times).
+If the replica set is initialized, JSKOS Server will detect it at startup (the `replSetGetStatus` command is retried up to `changes.retries` times).
 If Change Streams [are configured](#change-streams-configuration) but no replica set was detected, JSKOS Server will log an error during startup but continue running with Change Streams disabled.

 ### Docker
 The easiest way to install and use JSKOS Server as stand-alone application is with Docker and Docker Compose.
 Please refer to [our Docker documentation](docker/README.md) for more information and instructions.